melinahernandeze/leaflet-challenge/README.md

 **Goal**: Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.

 1. **Plot Tectonic Plates Dataset**:
-   - Pull in the tectonic plates dataset from [here](https://github.com/fraxen/tectonicplates).
+   - Pull in the tectonic plates dataset
    - Visualize the tectonic plates dataset alongside the earthquake data.
    - Add other base maps to choose from.
    - Put each dataset into separate overlays that can be turned on and off independently.